bhagesh-codebeast/bhagesh-codebeast/README.md

 ### Hi there 👋 I am Bhagesh

 A small town boy who is curious about almost everything in sight, working as a Bioinformatician in KMC, Manipal and on a never ending mission of building things that hopefully will not break and stand the test of time.
-A coding nerd in the day and a digital artist by nght.
+A coding nerd in the day and a digital artist by night.
 I find research interest in the field of Genetics and Bioinformatics.

 ## 🔧 Technologies & Tools